 Here are the details.

 Here is an update on recent en banc activity at the Federal Circuit in patent cases.
-The court received a new response to a petition raising questions related to claim construction and the doctrine of equivalents, and the court denied two petitions raising questions related to claim construction, eligible subject matter, and deference to the Patent Trial and Appeal Board.
+The court received two pro se petitions.
+Additionally, the court denied a petition concerning post-institution discovery rulings by the Patent Trial and Appeal Board related to real-parties-in-interest disputes.
 Here are the details.